 What makes this offer so appealing is Five9’s Predictive AI technology that helps to maximize team efficiency, which allows businesses to provide an even better customer experience.
 The software also integrates with most modern CRM platforms such as Salesforce and ZenDesk which is undoubtedly a positive quality as well.

-With features such as intelligent call routing, dialer modes, CRM integration, call center analytics, workflow management, and an omnichannel solution, Five9 has something good to offer us.
+With features such as intelligent call routing, dialer modes, CRM integration, call center metrics, workflow management, and an omnichannel solution, Five9 has something good to offer us.
 However, the lack of clear, structured pricing is certainly a downside.

 Large call volume, global organizations looking for the latest call center technologies and take advantage of Predictive AI that can help maximize team efficiency.
 24/7/365 support is also always a good thing to have when choosing a provider.
 See Five9 reviews here.

-Talkdesk provides enterprise-class call center software priced reasonably for larger organizations and any other businesses in need of managing large customer support teams.
-The software is powered by cloud computing technology, as well as other popular call center features such as ACD, IVR, call center dialers, CRM integrations, real-time reporting & analytics, workforce management, and AI automation.
+The software is powered by cloud computing technology and includes popular call center features like ACD, IVR, call center dialers, CRM integrations, real-time reporting & analytics, workforce management, and AI automation.

 When it comes to Talkdesk, the selling point seems to be the simplicity of the app, which means that businesses can quickly set up their agents to provide the best customer experience possible right on the agent’s phone or tablet.

 Talkdesk offers two call center pricing packages, one for enterprise clients, and one for growing small businesses in need of a call center.
 Pricing is quote-based depending on the package and optional features that companies can choose to implement.